-“This used to be my playground” and our proxy for church on spring, summer and fall sabbaths
+and, our proxy for church on spring, summer and fall sabbaths.

 These were the halcyon days.

-Load up the International Harvester TravelAll with wooden doors and quarter panels – it has two gas tanks, you know Bought it used, but pristine on payments – from the showroom on Logan Boulevard and Elston Avenue with zero credit history and all the usury
+Load up the International Harvester TravelAll with wooden doors and quarter panels – it has two gas tanks, you know.
+Bought it used, but pristine on payments – from the showroom on Logan Boulevard and Elston Avenue with zero credit history and all the usury

 Have mercy.

-Follow me, and I will make you fishers of fish
+Follow me, and I will make you fishers of fish.

-He will bait your hook on the bamboo pole he bought you Later, you will insist on the “Pocket Fisherman” – as seen on TV
+He will bait your hook on the bamboo pole he bought you.
+Later, you will insist on the “Pocket Fisherman” – as seen on TV.

 My life seems long, I know